Select the first letter of the word from the list above to jump to appropriate section of the glossary.

 Java

 The Microsoft open implementation of JavaScript.
-JScript is fully compatible with JavaScript in Netscape Navigator version 2.0.
+JScript is fully compatible with JavaScript in Netscape Navigator version 2.0.just-in-time activation (JIT)

 The ability for a Microsoft Transaction Server object to be activated only as needed for executing requests from its client.
 Objects can be deactivated even while clients hold references to them, allowing otherwise idle server resources to be used more productively.